-~A co-ed residential camp for kids with Crohn’s disease and ulcerative colitis~
+A co-ed residential summer camp for children with Crohn’s disease and ulcerative colitis!

-Our 2013 session will be held at YMCA Camp Colman in Longbranch, WA.
+Our 2015 session will be held at YMCA Camp Colman in Longbranch, WA from June 21st - 27th

 FAQ for Parents

 What is CCFA Camp Oasis?

 Camp Oasis is a co-ed residential summer camp program run by the Crohn’s & Colitis Foundation of America (CCFA).
 CCFA’s mission is to cure Crohn's disease and ulcerative colitis, and to improve the quality of life of children and adults affected by these diseases.
 Camp Oasis is one of many quality programs CCFA offers.
 To learn more about CCFA activities in your area, visit www.ccfa.org/chapters/northwest.

 Where is Camp Oasis held?

 Our camp is held at YMCA Camp Colman in Longbranch, WA, on the Olympic Peninsula.
 We have been running our program there since 2009.

 How old are the kids that attend Camp Oasis?